Exit Interview: Everything You Need to Know

 8. During an exit interview, you want to carefully listen to everything the employee is saying and perhaps even not saying to catch the mistakes the company made along the way.
 Once you are made aware of the mistakes you didn’t know about, you can address them and prevent them from happening again.

 The best way a company could conduct exit interviews is by setting up an in-person meeting.
 This will allow the interviewer to understand the employee’s feelings about why they are leaving, thanks to tells such as tone of voice, body language, and facial expressions.
 If your company is not able to conduct exit interviews in-person, the second best thing to do is to design a questionnaire that departing employees can fill out and send back to you.
 This can be created either in the mail or through an online survey.
 Although creating a questionnaire isn’t as effective as in-person meetings, questionnaires might actually be preferred by extroverted employees.
 When the exit interview is in progress, spend the majority of the time listening to the departing employee instead of talking.
 The only time you should really be talking is when you are asking relevant questions.
 Never pressure the employee; just reassure them and give them plenty of room to speak.

 Need additional information related to exit interviews?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.